 In the presence of such an inequality constraint on control and state variables, the Hamiltonian equation needs to be augmented as follows \cite{bryson2018applied},

 where

 Additionally, the upper and lower limits on $v$ and $w$ presented in Equation (\ref{eq_constraint}) should be taken into account as,

 According to \cite{bryson2018applied}, when constraints are not functions of the control input $u$, we take successive time derivatives of $S(v,w)$ and replace $\Dot{v}$ and $\Dot{w}$ with $f_2$ and $f_3$, respectively, until we obtain an expression that is explicitly dependent on $u$.
 In this case, the first derivative of $S(v,w)$ with respect to both $v$ and $w$ includes $u$.
-Then, we can treat $S^{(1)}(v,w)$ just as $C(v,w)$ and augment the Hamiltonian as,
+Then, we can treat $S^{(1)}(v,w)$ similar to $C(v,w)$ and augment the Hamiltonian as follows,

 where $\eta = ^T$ must obey the following conditions,